 Summer Boost is a program designed to help currently enrolled students at WVU increase their cumulative GPA and earn course credit during the summer term.
 This program will provide students with resources that will help in academic success.
 Upon completion of the program, with a C or better in each course, students are eligible for a summer stipend.
-In-state students can earn up to 30% of university tuition.
+In-state and online students can earn up to 30% of university tuition.
 Metro students can earn up to 35% of university tuition.
 Out-of-state students can earn up to 40% of university tuition.
-Students must be enrolled in a regular summer term course (between May 15, 2023, and August 4, 2023).
+Students must be enrolled in a regular summer term course (between May 19, 2025, and August 8, 2025).

-Maymester 2023 course sections are not supported through this program.
-Classes may be offered by WVU Main Campus.
+Maymester 2025 course sections are not supported through this program.
+Classes may be offered by WVU Main or WVU Tech Campuses.

-Participants must meet ONE the following eligibility requirements:
+Participants must meet ONE of the following eligibility requirements:

-- Re-attempting an eligible D/F repeat or withdrawn course work in the summer term, or
+- Re-attempting eligible D/F repeat course work in the summer term, or

 - Students needing a pre-requisite for the fall semester, or